-(B) Submit the renewal fee specified in 20 CSR 2110-2.170 payable to the Missouri Dental Board;
+(B) Submit the renewal fee specified in 4 CSR 110-2.170 payable to the Missouri Dental Board;

-(C) Document-
+(C) Document completion during the past five (5) years of-

-1. Current certification in Advanced Cardiac Life Support (ACLS); and
+1. An Advanced Cardiac Life Support (ACLS) course; or

-2. Completion during the past five (5) years of a minimum of fifteen (15) hours of other board-approved continuing education pertaining to airway management in sedated patients.
+2. A minimum of fifteen (15) hours of other board-approved continuing education pertaining to medical emergencies, anesthesia complications, or patient management while under sedation.